 A typical continuous registration activity in an urban environment (e.g. UNHCR Office) may include the following steps:

-When the necessary process steps have been determined, the Registration and Identity Management Officer should design the layout based on a scaled map of the registration site, ensuring a unidirectional flow through the site.
-The layout demonstrates:
+When the necessary process steps have been determined, the Registration and Identity Management Officer should design the layout based on a scaled map of the registration site, ensuring a unidirectional flow through the site (see below).
+The layout should demonstrates:

 - the basic form and number of buildings/areas in the physical site (UNHCR office, rub hall, etc.);